raballew/kne-on-ocp/README.md

 oc delete namespace meshnet-test
 ```

+`meshnet` is successfully configured, if you have been able to ping `12.12.12.2`
+from pod `r1`.

 ## Deploy MetalLB

-> If you have already set up a load balancer so that Services of type `Load
+> This step is optional if you have already set up a load balancer so that
-> Balancer` with external IP addresses can be used or if no cluster external
+> Services of type `Load Balancer` with external IP addresses can be used or if
-> access to the virtual environment is required, this step can be skipped.
+> no cluster external access to the virtual environment is required.

 Follow the instructions in the [official MetalLB documentation][metallb-docs]
 and its [notes for OCP and OKD][metallb-notes].

 ## Getting cEOS image

-Arista requires its users to register with
+Arista requires its users to register at [arista.com][arista-software-download]
-[arista.com][arista-software-download] before downloading any images.
+before downloading any container images.

-> Make sure to register as with the user role Partner or Customer (do not use
+> Make sure to register with the user role Partner or Customer (do not use Guest
-> Guest role) because otherwise you might not be able to download the required
+> role) because otherwise you might not be able to download the required
 > artifacts.
 If you are already registered you can change the role in your
 > profile settings.